Blythe Bridge railway station: Signalling

-Blythe Bridge had at one time two signal boxes, Blythe Bridge and Stallington, both of which controlled level crossings, which was a common feature across the former NSR.
+Blythe Bridge had two signal boxes, namely Blythe Bridge and Stallington, both of which controlled level crossings, which was a common feature across the former NSR.

-Blythe Bridge signal box was opened by the NSR in 1884 on their Derby to Stoke line.
-The box was built to a standard McKenzie & Holland design and under the S.R.S. designation system is referred to as a MKH Type1.
+The signal boxes were opened by the NSR in 1884 for the Derby to Stoke line.
+The boxes were built to a standard McKenzie & Holland design and under the S.R.S. designation system is referred to as a MKH Type1.

-The signal box was equipped with a standard McKenzie & Holland lever frame and a gate wheel for operating the level crossing gates which controlled traffic on the busy former A50.
-These gates were later replaced by a barrier crossing when traffic got too heavy for the signalman.
+The signal boxes were equipped with a standard McKenzie & Holland lever frame and a gate wheel for operating the level crossing gates which controlled traffic on the former A50.
+These gates were later replaced by a barrier crossing when traffic increased.

-Blythe Bridge signal box finally closed in 1980 and the level crossing was converted to CCTV control with the barriers supervised by Caverswall signal box.
+Blythe Bridge and Stallington signal boxes closed in 1980 and 1989 respectively and the level crossing was converted to CCTV control with the barriers supervised by Caverswall signal box.
+Both signal boxes were demolished soon after.

 Services

 All services at Blythe Bridge are operated by East Midlands Railway.